Proportional Representation for Canada:

 When the media highlights simulations of purely proportional systems showing 20 seats going to the PPC, these fears increase.
 But those results are very unlikely in Canada.
 Our simulations (below) show why.

-To answer the question of how the PPC and the Green Party might have fared with PR for Canada, our experts have prepared two simulations based on how people voted in this 2021 first-past-the-post election.
+Our experts have prepared two simulations based on how people voted in this 2021 first-past-the-post election.

 Two of the systems most commonly recommended for Canada have been used: Mixed Member Proportional (MMP) and Single Transferable Vote (PR-STV).